rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 #### Composing Email: Composing

-- **Composing** provides various options to choose from, such as auto-completing email addresses when composing a new email, default fonts for HTML formats, default size for HTML formats, and so on.
+- **Composing** provides various options to choose from, such as auto-completing email addresses when composing a new email, setting up custom signatures, and so on.
 - **Replying & Forwarding Citations** provides the ability to select whether you want the original composed message to be included in your reply and to set a user defined start text and end text of your choice.

 <img src="{% asset_path rackspace-email/rackspace-webmail/Webmail2.png %}" alt="" />